SchlossLab/severe-CDI/paper/paper.md

 The IDSA definition is known to be a poor predictor of adverse outcomes (Stevens et al. 2020), however, it is easy to collect.

+new dataset.

 # Results

 ## Model performance

+We first set out to train the best models possible for each severity definition.
+Not all samples have labels available for all four severity definitions due to missing data for some patient lab values and incomplete chart review (TODO table).

+However, comparisons across these definitions is not fair when using different subsets of the data for each definition.
+To better compare the model performances across different severity definitions, we selected the intersection of samples (993) that had labels for all four severity definitions and repeated the model training and evaluation process.

 Report median AUROC for training set and test set, and median AUBPRC for test set ([Figure 2](#fig-performance)).
 Nearly all pairs of definitions